outdreamer/build-a-cure/FAQ.md

 			- deriving relationships using core functions & patterns
 			- switching between various analysis methods in the absence of information

+		- isn't machine learning the automation of problem-solving?

+			- When there is a machine-learning algorithm that can predict the unpredictable side effects/errors & meaning of its own application in a given system context (such as a particular civilization, in a given scope/scale, with particular parameters & information access), and correct its own parameters/information/other inputs to avoid any side effects/errors it predicted, it will have the potential to be AGI (an agent that can solve any problem with info access) - right now it's still a prediction tool that is heavily dependent on data & human intervention (human configuration, activation, selection, application, testing, monitoring, updating, correcting, interpretation).

+			- The primary dependencies of my tool are a set of definitions (like what an object/attribute/function/interface/concept is), a set of functions to implement interface standards (like structure/cause) & interface operations (like identification/traversal/combination), and info access.
+The expected input from a human using my tool is a problem statement & a data set or internet connection.

+				- However, some functions in the tool can be generated with machine-learning if the function definition isnt available or needs to be generated, and if none of the other function-derivation methods are available (unlikely unless the pattern interface or an equivalent is accessible), by identifying sub-functions likely to be in a function with a particular intent, sub-function sequence likely to generate a function intent, core function combinations likely to generate the sub-functions necessary for a function with a particular intent, variables likely to be changed for a function with a particular intent, side effects likely to occur with a particular sub-function structure (sequence/tree), etc - which I pointed out several years ago with my posts about code queries to search for functionality using function metadata indexing (including metadata like intent), which was followed by big tech companies attempting to build it.

+				- It must be said that one of my problem-solving workflows is particularly suited to automating functions, such as by applying limits as filters (like a sculpture) until the resulting structure fulfills an intent.

+			- 'other people have applied physics, neuroscience, & other sciences to ml before, someone would have thought of this eventually'
+				- yes, other people can read, but that doesnt mean they would have thought of abstracting their workflow of 'look up science concepts we havent tried before and apply them manually to the ml problem space in a way that might be useful & then check if it improves anything' (which is actually just an application of 'trial & error') or that they would have come up with a consistent, useful, effective way to abstract & automate their workflow (and all other problem-solving workflows), and tried to automate themselves, bc of their enormously unjustified egos preventing them from recognizing that their work could be automated
+				- people had decades and didnt identify even one of my insights to automate problem-solving & can't come up with a new method to do so whenever they want like I can, let alone the fact that 'filters, symmetries, standards, perspectives, bases, etc' all had something in common, or noticing that there were useful structures like general functions (find/apply/build/derive/mean) that were interchangeable, or identifying all the primary interfaces on which any problem could be solved - partially because their ego prohibited them from thinking about how to automate themselves, partially because I'm the best in the world at this type of thinking

+			- I struggle to believe that no one else would have thought of a 'method to update the weights of variables & their interactions & versions after checking if the previous weights were accurate' which is the core structure that machine-learning is based on, so machine-learning shouldn't be seen as an esoteric invention that is out of reach of most people's brains, but rather a default invention that most people would have thought of if they had basic math understanding/education & tried to solve the problem of automating 'finding a prediction function' in a way that didn't involve regression or other known methods & scaled to high-dimensional spaces.

+			- I also struggle to believe that someone would have thought of my invention, given how many hundreds of millions of people had the info necessary to come up with it but didn't, though it would be nice if I was living in a world full of other geniuses, it's just hard to believe given the information that people keep proving.
+If most people tried to automate problem-solving, they would come up with a solution that adjacently used existing technologies, like 'apply machine learning whenever you dont know something' or 'store solutions in a rules/solutions database', because those are easy solutions and people generally come up with easy solutions.

+			- To my knowledge a tool to automate problem-solving doesnt already exist, as statistics/attribute graphs/machine learning cant currently solve any problems without a severe amount of specific information, computation, configuration in the form of manual (flawed) selection of algorithms, manual & isolated analysis of attributes like intent & concepts instead of automated & integrated analysis, limitations built in the assumptions/perspective of the configurer, testing in the form of parameter tuning, strategy injection like trial & error, & other forms of human intervention - and can only solve isolated specific problems of specific types with information formatted in a specific way, without cross-system understanding or system context built-in.

 	7. whats the difference between this & existing system analysis: